| | | | |

 Recipe Notes

-If you don’t like lemon zest simply omit.
+• If you don’t like lemon zest, simply omit it.

-Don’t be alarmed if your lemon curd goes over the 170ºF (76ºC) temperature mark.
-The last batch I made reached 178ºF (81ºC) and was still perfect!
-It must get to at least 170ºF (76ºC) in order to reach the correct thickness and setting point.
-In and around that point is fine, just don’t let the temperature climb too high at risk of curdling and/or scrambling.
+• Don’t be alarmed if your lemon curd goes slightly over the 170ºF (76ºC) temperature point.
+It must reach at least 170ºF (76ºC) to reach the correct thickness and setting point.

-Microwave lemon curd will keep, stored in glass jars or containers with tight-fitting lids, for up to one week.
+• Microwave lemon curd can be stored in the fridge for up to one week in glass jars or containers with tight-fitting lids.

 Nutrition